 - Disruptive behavior that interferes with the personal or academic activities of others or the College and its mission.

 - Any form of hazing.
 Hazing includes activities that endangers the mental or physical health or safety of an individual or destroys property, for the purpose of initiation, admission, or membership in a group or organization.

 - The possession, use, or being in the presence of alcohol on campus.
 See Alcohol/Drug Policy.

 - The illegal use, possession, distribution, or sale of alcohol off campus. see Alcohol/Drug Policy.

 - The illegal use, possession, or distribution of drugs, including prescription medications when used outside of the manner in which prescribed, on or off campus or in the presence of such use, possession, or distribution.
 See Alcohol/Drug Policy.

-- The use of tobacco in all its forms (including e-cigarettes), in keeping with federal, state, and local laws, is not permitted on the campus except in designated use areas.
+- The use of tobacco in all its forms (including e-cigarettes and vaping devices), in keeping with federal, state, and local laws, is not permitted on the campus except in designated use areas.
 See Tobacco Free Buildings.

 - Engaging in residence hall raids.